nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/security/how-to-grant-the-edit-permission-without-the-remove-permission.md

       </extension>
     ```

-3. Make the new `ReadWriteAndRemove` permission visible in the drop down list in the UI.
+1. Make the new `ReadWriteAndRemove` permission visible in the drop down list in the UI.
+Check the [Nuxeo Explorer](http://explorer.nuxeo.com/nuxeo/site/distribution/9.10/viewExtensionPoint/org.nuxeo.ecm.core.security.SecurityService--permissionsVisibility) page to see how to register permission visibility in user interface.

     ```
     <extension point="permissionsVisibility" target="org.nuxeo.ecm.core.security.SecurityService">